How Often Do People Lie in Their Daily Lives?

-Some evolutionists have argued that one of the factors that led to the evolution of our large brains is the complexity of human sociality (Social Intelligence Hypothesis; cf. Dunbar, 2003).
 One element of social intelligence is the capacity to be Machiavellian (see Byrne & Whiten, 1988; Whiten & Byrne, 1997; Wilson, Near, & Miller, 1996), which results in an evolutionary arms race between the capacity for improved deception (without being detected) whilst being able to detect deception in others.
 Incidentally, the great evolutionary biologist Robert Trivers argues that self-deception has evolved as a means of navigating the minefield of deceiving others.
-Specifically, he proposes that self-deception permits an individual to better deceive others, as overt signals of the Machiavellian intent are less likely to manifest themselves in the deceiver (see his recent book The Folly of Fools: The Logic of Deceit and Self-Deception in Human Life).
-I cover these issues in greater detail in my 2007 academic book The Evolutionary Bases of Consumption.
-Also see here for my post on self-deception on American Idol.
+Specifically, he proposes that self-deception permits an individual to better deceive others, as overt signals of the Machiavellian intent are less likely to manifest themselves in the deceiver.
+(See his recent book The Folly of Fools: The Logic of Deceit and Self-Deception in Human Life.
+I also cover these issues in greater detail in my 2007 academic book The Evolutionary Bases of Consumption.)

 "These six things doth the LORD hate: yea, seven are an abomination unto him: